English

 • Two additional courses of the student's choosing at the graduate level.

-• With the approval of an advisor, a first reader, and the Graduate Studies Committee, a student may write a thesis (6 credits).
+• With the approval of an advisor, a first reader and the Graduate Studies Committee, a student may write a thesis (6 credits).

 Program Requirements

-• ENGL 500: Aims and Methods of Literary Study
+• Engl 500: Aims and Methods

-• ENGL 566: Literary Theory OR ENGL 568: Theories of Composition
+• Engl 566: Literary Theory OR Engl 568: Theories of Composition

-• One additional literature course
+• One additional literature course.

-• Any writing, writing theory, or teaching of writing courses in the Department
+• Any writing, writing theory or teaching of writing courses in the department

-• Any writing, writing theory, or teaching of writing courses in the Department OR Courses in environmental writing, grant writing, media writing, etc. from across campus.
+• Any writing, writing theory or teaching of writing courses in the department OR courses in environmental writing, grant writing, media writing, etc. from across campus.

 Requirement may be met by one of the following: